Krystalgade 9: Architecture

 The building is in four storeys over a raised cellar.
-A two-bay gatewith arched transom window is located in the left side of the ground storey.
-The keystone above the gate features a lion head.
+A two-bay gate with arched transom window is located in the left side of the ground storey.
+The keystone above the gate features a lion's head.
 The cellar entrance furthest to the right (west) is topped by a Neoclassical hood mould of sandstone supported by corbels.
 An embedded stucco frieze is seen between the three central windows on the first and second floor and a slightly projecting, blank frieze is seen between the same windows on the second and third storeys.
-The Mansard roof is clad in slate on the steep lower part and red tile on the upper part.
+The mansard roof is clad in slate on the steep lower part and red tile on the upper part.

 A perpendicular side wing, partly constructed with timber framing, extends from the rear side of the building.
 It is at the other end attached to a three and a half bays wide, five-storey rear wing from 1860.
-All three wings were kointly listed in the Danish registry of protected buildings and places in 1986.
+All three wings were jointly listed in the Danish registry of protected buildings and places in 1986.